Sun Lakes United Methodist Church

 The final word in matters of Christian belief and practice is Holy Scripture as found in the Old and New Testaments.

-Holy Scripture requires interpretation that is informed by reason, experience and Christian tradition.
+Holy Scripture requires interpretation informed by reason, experience and Christian tradition.

-The church is the Body of Christ in the world, meant to do as Jesus did by, among many things, feeding the hungry, welcoming the outcast, sharing our possessions, offering healing and hope to the lost, and sharing the witness of faith.
+The church is the Body of Christ in the world, meant to do as Jesus did by, among many things; feeding the hungry, welcoming the outcast, sharing our possessions, offering healing and hop to the lost, and sharing the witness of faith.

 Our Wesleyan Heritage

 Wesley and the early Methodists were particularly concerned about inviting people to experience God’s grace and to grow in their knowledge and love of God through disciplined Christian living.
-They placed primary emphasis on Christian living, on putting faith and love into action.
-This emphasis on what Wesley referred to as “practical divinity” has continued to be a hallmark of United Methodism today.
+They placed primary emphasis on what Wesley referred to as “practical divinity” has continued to be a hallmark of United Methodism today.

 The distinctive shape of our theological heritage can be seen not only in this emphasis on Christian living, but also in Wesley’s distinctive understanding of God’s saving grace.
 Although Wesley shared with many other Christians a belief in salvation by grace, he combined them in a powerful way to create distinctive emphases for living the full Christian life.

-For more information about our beliefs and the basics of our faith – please go to The United Methodist website at: http://www.umc.org/what-we-believe
+For more information about our beliefs and basics of our faith – please go to The United Methodist website at: https://www.umc.org/what-we-believe